TimMacy/YouTubeAlchemy/README.md

 - **9.1**: bug fixes and improvements. when "Hide End Screens" is enabled, the new suggested videos are hidden in fullscreen, and scrolling is disabled as well. new feature: Compact Version for Remaining Time ("Elapsed / Total | Remaining" plus playback speed if the playback speed controls are disabled or when in fullscreen.)
 - **9.0.2**: bug fixes
 - **9.0.1**: bug fixes
-- **9.0**: adjustments for the latest YouTube changes (Liquid Glass | ytp-delhi-modern), bug fixes, and improvements. new features: Minimum Space Below Player in Default Layout When Tab View and Compact Layout Are Enabled, Choose Playback Speed Buttons
+- **9.0**: adjustments for the latest YouTube changes (Liquid Glass | ytp-delhi-modern), bug fixes, and improvements. new features: Minimum Space Below Player in Default Layout When Tab View Is Enabled, Choose Playback Speed Buttons
 - **8.10.2**: bug fixes for YouTube Shorts
 - **8.10.1**: bug fixes
 - **8.10**: new feature: Add Additional Playback Speed Buttons